 Historic Çeşme

-Çeşme also has remnants of ancient civilizations, with Greek and Roman architectural influences throughout the town.
+Historic Çeşme also has remnants of ancient civilisations, with Greek and Roman architectural influences throughout the town.
 It was historically a gateway between Europe and Asia, thriving with trade and cultural exchanges.

 A Brief Chronological History of Çeşme